 The Museum Access Program helps families who face economic, social, or physical barriers share in the joy of the Museum.
 In addition to offering reduced-cost memberships to qualified families, the Community Partners Program collaborates with over 200 organizations like Title I schools, government agencies, and nonprofits to develop strategies to connect under-served communities to the arts.

-Families who are receiving some form of public assistance (such as WIC, free or reduced school lunch, Section 8, TANF, etc.) are eligible for $1 admission per person.
+Families who receive some form of public assistance (WIC, free or reduced school lunch, Section 8, TANF, etc.) are eligible for $1 single day admission per person.
 Please be prepared to show proof of eligibility at the Box Office upon your visit to the Museum.
-Through our discounted Access Admission, the Museum participates in the Arts of All program.
-(Note: Arts for All admission prices vary by participating organization.)
+Portland Children’s Museum also participates in Arts for All, a program for Oregon Trail cardholders.
+Access admission is not valid toward group visits.

 Target FREE First Fridays

 Come enjoy the Museum for free, courtesy of our friend Target on the first Friday of every month from 4:00pm-8:00pm.
 On occasion the date is moved to another day in the month; check our homepage or calendar for most accurate information.